-This will be recorded on Form G-Educational Visits: Log of children needing medication (Appendix 10).
+This will be recorded on form G part A - Educational Visits: Log of children requiring medication (Appendix 10).

-FORM G Part B - Educational Visits: Record of Medicines administered to all children.
+Form G part B - Educational Visits: Record of Medicines administered to all children (Appendix 10).

 EMERGENCY TREATMENT

 EMERGENCY PROCEDURE

 Trained first aiders are responsible for carrying out emergency procedures in the event of a need.
 Staff will follow the procedure as laid down in the Trust's First Aid Policy.
 All staff should know how to call the emergency services.
 Guidance on calling an ambulance is provided on Form H (Appendix11), which is displayed in the Academy Office, by Academy telephones and within the First Aid Policy.
 If anyone other than a member of the office staff calls an ambulance then the Academy office needs to be informed immediately so they can ensure that the child's records, HCP etc. are copied for the ambulance crew.